Annie McCarer Darlington

-Annie McCarer Darlington (née, Biles; after marriage, Mrs. F. J. Darlington; pen name, Gertrude St. Orme; July 20, 1836 – January 24, 1907) was an American poet.
-She was a frequest contributor to Cecil County, Maryland periodicals.
-Darlington died in 1907.
+Annie McCarer Darlington (née, Biles; after marriage, Mrs. F. J. Darlington; pen name, Gertrude St. Orme; July 20, 1836 – January 24, 1907) was an American poet from Maryland.
+She began writing poetry in her youth and contributed frequently to local periodicals, including The Cecil Democrat and the Cecil Whig, under her pen name.
+After her marriage, she lived in both Pennsylvania and Florida, dividing her time seasonally between the two regions.
+Her poetry was well known in Cecil County, Maryland, where she spent her early life and maintained literary ties throughout her career.
+Darlington died in 1907 and was buried in West Chester, Pennsylvania.

 Biography

 Anna (nickname, "Annie") McCarer Biles was born July 20, 1836, at Willow Grove, Cecil County, Maryland, about 4 miles east of the village of Calvert formerly Brick Meeting House, and near the old Blue Ball Tavern.
 Her parents were Charles Biles and Catharine Ross Biles.
 Annie was a first cousin of Ida McCormick, their mothers being sisters.